JonathanHorowitzCB/citrusbyte.github.io/_posts/2015-01-05-announcing-m2x-an-industrial-grade-iot-platform-for-everyone.markdown

 ### A simple, elegant, and intuitive developer portal

-At Citrusbyte our entire team believes focusing on eleganant and simple solutions produces quality results.
+At Citrusbyte our entire team believes focusing on elegant and simple solutions produces quality results.
 It is our mantra strewn across our web site and integrated into every piece of code we write and PSD we make.
 We have doubled down on elegance and simplicity for the AT&T M2X interface to make it more intuitive for first timers and more powerful for seasoned veterans.
 Major changes include:

 * A revamped and Intuitive device-based navigation system
 ![Revamped Devices](/images/att-m2x/devices-screenshot.png)